 If you wish to become a volunteer at The Medieval Centre please read the following.

-To become a volunteer at The Medieval Centre you have to attend a beginners course, where you will get a basic knowledge of the medieval age and learn to act in the medieval town of Sundkøbing.
+To become a volunteer at The Medieval Centre you will have to attend a beginners course, where you will be tought basic knowledge of the medieval age and learn how to act in the medieval town of Sundkøbing.

-During the course your will be introduced to living history, history, the art of living i the medieval houses, clothing, etc.
+During the course your will be introduced to live interpretation, history, living in the medieval houses, clothing, crafts, etc.

-Moreover, you have to be a member of our support group: ”Guldborgsundgildet.”
+Moreover, you will be required to become a member of our support group: ”Guldborgsundgildet.”

 When you have finished the course, you will be most welcome you join us at the Medieval Centre.
 It is free, you are given food to prepare and you will live in the medieval houses, typically a week from Saturday morning to Friday afternoon.

 NB!
 The courses are in Danish: However English speaking or German speaking persons are welcome to become volunteers, contact The Medieval Centre for more information:

 Rules apply to groups who wish to take part in the work at The Medieval Centre:

 It is all a question of expectations – yours, the visitor´s, and our expectations should be the same, so that everybody gets a good experience.

 All stays must be agreed to in advance.